Routing Design Rule Types Available for PCB Layout in Altium Designer

 Notes

 • The following default Fanout Control design rules are automatically created, covering the typical component package types available (listed in descending order of priority).
-These rules can be edited or others defined, in accordance with your individual design requirements.
+These rules can be edited or others can be defined in accordance with your individual design requirements.

 • Fanout_BGA – with a query of IsBGA.